-This text began as my sabbatical project in the winter semester of 2012, during which I wrote the preponderance of the materials for the first four chapters.
-For the sabbatical leave, I am indebted to Grand Valley State University for its support of the project and the time to write, as well as to my colleagues in the Department of Mathematics and the College of Liberal Arts and Sciences for their endorsement of the project as a valuable undertaking.
+This text began as my sabbatical project in the winter semester of 2012, during which I wrote most of the material for the first four chapters.
+For the sabbatical leave, I am indebted to Grand Valley State University for its support of the project, as well as to my colleagues in the Department of Mathematics and the College of Liberal Arts and Sciences for their endorsement of the project.
+I'm also grateful to the American Institute of Mathematics for their support of free and open textbooks in general, and their support of this one in particular.

 The beautiful full-color .eps graphics in the text are only possible because of David Austin of GVSU and Bill Casselman of the University of British Columbia.
-Building on their collective longstanding efforts to develop tools for high quality mathematical graphics, David wrote a library of Python routines that build on Bill's PiScript program, and David's routines are so easy to use that even I could generate graphics like the professionals that he and Bill are.
+Building on their longstanding efforts to develop tools for high quality mathematical graphics, David wrote a library of Python routines that employ Bill's PiScript program; David's routines are so easy to use that even I could generate graphics like the professionals that he and Bill are.
 I am deeply grateful to them both.

-Shelly Smith of GVSU and Matt Delong of Taylor University both provided extensive comments on the first few chapters of early drafts, feedback that was immensely helpful in improving the text.
+Shelly Smith of GVSU and Matt DeLong of Marian University both provided extensive comments on the first few chapters of early drafts, feedback that was immensely helpful in improving the text.
 As more and more people use the text, I am grateful to everyone who reads, edits, and uses this book, and hence contributes to its improvement through ongoing discussion.

 Any and all remaining errors or inconsistencies are mine.
 I will gladly take reader and user feedback to correct them, along with other suggestions to improve the text.